-Transmitter release in control and disease model mouse motor nerve terminals: We have been using mouse neuromuscular preparations to study the regulation of transmitter release in both normal mice, and those that have been passively-transferred the disease Lambert-Eaton Myasthenic syndrome.
+Transmitter release in control and disease model mouse motor nerve terminals: We use mouse neuromuscular preparations to study the regulation of transmitter release in both normal mice, and neuromuscular disease models (including Lambert-Eaton Myasthenic syndrome and Spinal Muscular Atrophy).
 In addition, we also use con-focal imaging of neuromuscular junctions stained with various antibodies directed against presynaptic proteins to characterize the presence and distribution of relevant molecules.
 This work furthers our understanding of calcium-dependent mechanisms, and is part of our effort to evaluate the effects of novel calcium channel agonists that might be of therapeutic benefit in diseases that result in neuromuscular weakness.

 Ma J. Kelly L. Ingram J. Price TJ.
 Meriney SD.
 Dittrich M. (2015) New insights into short-term synaptic facilitation at the frog neuromuscular junction.
 Journal of Neurophysiology 113: 71-87.

 Luo F. Dittrich M. Cho S. Stiles JR. Meriney SD.
 (2015) Transmitter release is evoked with low probability predominately by calcium flux through single channel openings at the frog neuromuscular junction.
 Journal of Neurophysiology 113: 2480-2489.

 Tarr TB.
 Wipf P. Meriney SD.
 (2015) Synaptic pathophysiology and treatment of Lambert-Eaton myasthenic syndrome.
 Molecular Neurobiology 52:456-463.